Uruguay - Country Commercial Guide

 Ports

-The Uruguayan government extended the concession for the operation of the sea container terminal, Cuenca del Plata, in the Montevideo Port until 2080 to Belgian company, Katoen Natie.
-Katoen Natie later announced a $460 million investment for the expansion and modernization of the terminal which will increase the area of the terminal, improve IT, security, and infrastructure.
-With these improvements, Montevideo is on its way to being the first sustainable port terminal in South America delivering green electricity to all docked ships.
+The Uruguayan government extended the concession for operation of the sea container terminal, Cuenca del Plata, in the Montevideo Port until 2080 to Belgian company, Katoen Natie.
+Katoen Natie later announced a $460 million investment for the expansion and modernization of the terminal which will increase its footprint, improve IT, security, and infrastructure.
+With these improvements, Montevideo is on track to becoming the first sustainable port terminal in South America delivering green electricity to all docked ships.
 The new infrastructure includes three berths, 17 portico cranes, and cold ironing technologies.

 The government of Uruguay is evaluating a private initiative for the development of a passenger port terminal at Mauá dam.
 This terminal would replace the current one located at the Port of Montevideo.
 The intent is to separate the passenger terminal from cargo activity that also takes place in the port of Montevideo.
 The first stage includes plans to build a ferry terminal, to be followed by the construction of a cruise ship terminal in the second phase of this 30-year concession.
 The estimated cost of the project is $400 million, and the Government will hold an international tender as part of the process.